Active Travel Fund

 The ambition underpinning each scheme is to reallocate road space, creating more room for walking and cycling.
 These schemes will change the way that you, the local residents, use and think about your streets and spend more time in them.

 The active travel consultation ran from May 27th to July 11th.
-We are now busy analysing the results and will report on key findings later this summer.
+Read the consultation report.

 Read the summary of the Active Travel Phase two bid